fonzmartinez/Python-Achievement-1/Exercise 1.7/README.md

   Function 3: search_by_ingredients()

   - Check if your table has any entries.
-Use the "count()" method like below to get the number of entries in the given table: "session.query('model name').count()".
+Use the "count()" method like below to get the number of entries in the given table: "session.query({model name}).count()".
 If there aren’t any entries, notify the user, and exit the function.

   - Retrieve only the values from the "ingredients" column of your table, and store this into a variable called "results".